 The Program seeks to provide high school students with insight into the nature of teaching, the problems of schooling, and the critical issues affecting the quality of education in America’s schools.

 Teacher Cadet is an Interactive Program that…

 - Studies growth and development of the learner

-- Examines the historical, social, political, cultural and legal forces that shape education in the US public school system
+- Examines the diversity, cultural, historical, social, political, and legal forces that shape education in the US public school system

 - Explores the role of the teacher and philosophy that guides teaching

-The South Carolina Center for Educator Recruitment, Retention and Advancement developed the Teacher Cadet program twenty years ago.
-They have trained educators in more than thirty states.
-Colorado is in the eighth year of implementation and has seen the program grow from two high schools to thirty-eight and from one to twenty-two school districts.
-Reimbursement is available through state CTA funds and Carl Perkins Federal funding if the program becomes an approved secondary program through the Colorado Community College System (CCCS).
+- Teacher Cadet program reimbursement is available through state CTA funds and Carl Perkins Federal funding if the program becomes an approved secondary program through the Colorado Community College System (CCCS).

 - Schools have the opportunity to select dynamic teachers for training and Career and Technical Education credentials.

 - Statewide ongoing Professional Development is provided to support instructors.